Tower Bridge

 Life Onboard the Cutty Sark

-The Cutty Sark is a great attraction for children.
-Once you enter the ship, there is a film covering the challenges and successes of the ship's history during its prime.
-There are several interactive exhibits for kids, visitors can view the world's largest collection of ship figureheads, take helm at the wheel, explore under the hull, and step inside the captain's chambers to get a feel of what life was like on the iconic boat.
+The Cutty Sark is an amazing attraction that children will love.
+Once you're on board the ship, you can watch a film that covers the ship's history and all the challenges and successes it faced during its prime.
+There are many interactive exhibits for kids to explore, including the world's largest collection of ship figureheads.
+Visitors can also take the helm at the wheel, explore under the hull, and step inside the captain's chambers to experience what life was like on this iconic boat.

 Royal Museums Greenwich

-Cutty Sark operates under the banner of Royal Museums Greenwich.
-Royal Museums Greenwich is home to the Royal Observatory Greenwich, the iconic historic sailing ship Cutty Sark, the National Maritime Museum and the Queen’s House art gallery.
-All attractions are located within easy walking distance of each other within a UNESCO World Heritage Site.
+Cutty Sark is a tourist attraction that comes under the umbrella of Royal Museums Greenwich.
+Royal Museums Greenwich houses several other tourist attractions such as the Royal Observatory Greenwich, the renowned historic sailing ship Cutty Sark, the National Maritime Museum, and the Queen's House art gallery.
+All the attractions are situated near each other and are easily accessible on foot, within the UNESCO World Heritage Site.

 Get Social with Royal Museums Greenwich!